What Not to Wear: Commencement Edition…and Other Tips For Your Graduation Day

 If you must have a bag, make it clear.
-Beginning this semester, Commencement events at McCamish Pavilion are subject to the venue’s clear bag policy.
-This limits the size and types of bags that may be brought into the arena.
+Commencement events at McCamish Pavilion are subject to the venue’s clear bag policy.
+This limits the size and type of bags that may be brought into the arena.
 See the full policy at ramblinwreck.com/clearbag.

 Dress comfortably.
 You will be at McCamish for about three and a half hours.
 The event will be a combination of standing and sitting, so make sure you’re dressed comfortably enough for both.
 If you’re wearing pants, consider dark pants and shoes.
 If you’re planning to wear heels, consult the “don’t wear new shoes” section, and consider a low heel.
 Keep in mind that if you wear a coat or jacket, it will have to go with you into the ceremony.
 (Consider light layers instead.)